jazho76/house_of_apple_2/README.md

 ### Understanding the vtable validation

-By the time `_IO_vtable_check` is called, we're already doomed.
+By the time `_IO_vtable_check` is called it's already too late, the vtable validation has failed.
 The earlier `IO_validate_vtable` frame in the backtrace is the interesting part, so let's inspect that instead.

 ```c
 pwndbg> disass IO_validate_vtable